 Home Economics Classes and Courses Overview

 Most colleges' home economics programs are now called family and consumer sciences; however, home economics classes may be offered in programs discussing natural sciences and human sciences.
-Classes cover multiple skill sets, such as food and nutrition, clothing, human development, financial management and interior design.
-Students also gain knowledge of professional careers in home economics and related fields.
+In addition to any number of in-home applications, students also gain knowledge of professional careers in home economics and related fields.

 List of Home Economics Classes